fuma0317/Unit-3/README.md

  Clarify steps to solve a issue step by step.

  **Reflection**
  When I heard the term "computational thinking" at first, I thought we use the thought process for programming or computational stuff.
 However, I've learned that it can be applied to any problems.
-It helps us to
+It helps us to tackle with a problem logically and efficiently.

 Journals